Year in Program: 3

 Committee: Professor Walter Hawthorne, Professor Jamie Monson, Professor Pero Dagbovie, and Professor Glenn Chambers

 Research Languages: Igbo and English Languages

 Educational Background: B.A.
 (Ibadan); B.A.
 (Nigeria)

-In addition, I also hold a B.A. in Mass Communication, University of Nigeria, Nsukka.
-As an interdisciplinary scholar, I aspire to become a professor of History and African Studies committed to research, scholarship and training of Africanist historians.
-I am fluent in Igbo and English languages.
+I also hold a B.A. in Mass Communication, University of Nigeria, Nsukka.
+As an interdisciplinary scholar, I aspire to become a public intellectual: a professor of African History and African Studies who is committed to research, scholarship and training of Africanist scholars.
+I am highly proficient in Igbo and English languages.